Family Medical Leave Act (FMLA)

 Eligibility for a period of Active Service-Modified Duties normally extend from 3 months prior to, and up to 12 months following the birth or adoption of a child and may be granted to any faculty member who has primary responsibility for the child.
 This means fathers can apply for Active Service-Modified Duties.

-The total period of Childbearing Leave plus Active Service-Modified Duties for a birth mother (who has a full-time appointment of at least one full academic year) may not exceed two quarters for each birth.
-If she gives birth during the summer she is eligible for a total period of active service-modified duties of two quarters during the academic year.
+The total period of Childbearing Leave plus Active Service-Modified Duties for a birth mother (who has a full-time appointment of at least one full academic year) may not exceed three quarters for each birth.
+If she gives birth during the summer she is eligible for a total period of active service-modified duties of three quarters during the academic year.
 Central funding for the purpose of providing ladder rank faculty teaching replacement is allocated to the affected academic department on request

 Yes.
 Non-senate academic appointees may be eligible to request a ASMD.
 To be eligible for ASMD, an academic appointee must have primary responsibility for the care of an infant or newly adopted child under the age of five.
 Refer to APM 760-28 and APP 7-42 for eligibility criteria and ASMD entitlement.